 If you receive a random text message from a number you don't recognize, don't text back or click on links.
 Report it to your provider at 7726 (SPAM) and to the FTC, or 1-888-382-1222.
 Learn more about text message span.

 Phishing emails and aggressive, often threatening phone calls by criminals impersonating IRS agents.
-Fraudsters may demand payment of a bogus tax bill and may even know all or part of your Social Security number.
+Fraudsters may demand payment of a bogus tax bill and may even know all or part of your Social Security number (SSN).
 Ultimately these scams can allow fraudsters to steal your identity.
-With access to your social security number, criminals can file a tax return or get a job.
+With access to your SSN, criminals can file a tax return or get a job.

 To prevent tax identity theft, the IRS recommends being wary of any Internal Revenue Service (IRS) notice that states: